-News Video
+'Raindrops Keep Fallin' on My Head' singer B.J.
+Thomas diagnosed with stage four cancer

 Latest Weather Blog

-"Raindrops Keep Fallin' on My Head" singer B.J.
+'Raindrops Keep Fallin' on My Head' singer B.J.
 Thomas diagnosed with stage four cancer

 Singer B.J.
 Thomas has announced he has been diagnosed with stage four lung cancer.